Recall (memory)

-Recall in memory refers to the mental process of retrieval of information from the past.
+Recall in memory refers to the mental process of retrieving information from the past.
 Along with encoding and storage, it is one of the three core processes of memory.
 There are three main types of recall: free recall, cued recall and serial recall.
 Psychologists test these forms of recall as a way to study the memory processes of humans and animals.

 Two main theories of the process of recall are the two-stage theory and the theory of encoding specificity.

 Theories

 Two-stage theory

 The two-stage theory states that the process of recall begins with a search and retrieval process, and then a decision or recognition process where the correct information is chosen from what has been retrieved.
 In this theory, recognition only involves the latter of these two stages, or processes, and this is thought to account for the superiority of the recognition process over recall.
 Recognition only involves one process in which error or failure may occur, while recall involves two.
 However, recall has been found to be superior to recognition in some cases, such as a failure to recognize words that can later be recalled.